-In May 2015 the Council held elections to the 36 single Member wards that comprise the District and for the elected Mayor.
-This resulted in the election of new directly elected Mayor (Mansfield Independent Forum).
+In May 2019 the Council held elections to the 36 single Member wards that comprise the District and for the elected Mayor.
+This resulted in the election of a new directly elected Labour Mayor.

 Mansfield District Council is the only council in Nottinghamshire to have a directly elected Mayor, allowing Mansfield to have strong democratic leadership and direct engagement with local people.